anbox-cloud/discourse-docs/exp/application-streaming.md

  * H.264
  * VP8

 [note type="information" status="Important"]The use of H.264 requires a license from the [MPEG LA](https://www.mpegla.com/).
-It's your obligation to ensure you have the rights to streaming H.264 encoded video content to your users.[/note]
+It's your obligation to ensure you have the rights to stream H.264 encoded video content to your users.[/note]

 In the future we plan to add support for: